-While you have the physical and mental capability to make your own decisions, it is vital to seek powers of attorney (POAs) before you lose that ability.
+While you have the physical and mental capability to make your own decisions, seeking powers of attorney (POAs) is vital before you lose that ability.
 You should find someone you can completely rely on to understand and fulfill your requests.

 A spouse, adult child, close friend, or business partner is the most common example.
 However, it might also be a trust, corporation, or government agency.